publisha/publisha.github.io/pages/footnotes.md

 [^1]: see Edward Tufte and [this thread on sidenotes](http://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0000ld)

 [^2]: If you use the scripts mentioned here to put the notes in the margin or at the end of the book or chapter then your pop-up notes will not work in the reflowable eBook.

+[^3]: The Elements of Typographic Style, Bringhurst, Robert, Hartley & Marks, Publishers, 2012